zihzhan/microsoft-graph-docs/concepts/sdks/tasks/send-httpclient-task.md

             * Compression Handler
                 A middleware component that requests, detects and decompresses response bodies.
         */

-        // Get an AuthenticationProvider
-        IAuthenticationProvider authenticationProvider = GetAuthenticationProvider();
         HttpClient httpClient = GraphClientFactory.Create(authenticationProvider);

-        // Create the content and pass in the correct media type HttpContent httpContent = new StringContent(content, Encoding.UTF8, mediaType);
+        HttpContent httpContent = new StringContent(content, Encoding.UTF8, mediaType);

-        // Create the request and add the content.
         HttpRequestMessage httpRequestMessage = new HttpRequestMessage(httpMethod, requestUri)
         {
             Content = httpContent
         };

-        // Send the request and get the response.
-        HttpResponseMessage httpResponseMessage = await httpClient.SendAsync(httpRequestMessage);

-        // Take a response payload from a successful request and deserialize it into a strong type.
-        ResponseHandler responseHandler = new ResponseHandler(new Serializer());
-        T result = await responseHandler.HandleResponse<T>(httpResponseMessage);
-        return result;
-    }

-    /// <summary>
-    /// Returns Generic T
-    /// </summary>
-    /// <typeparam name="T"></typeparam>
-    /// <param name="requestUri">The Microsoft Graph Uri to request</param>
-    /// <param name="httpMethod">The HttpMethod e.g. GET, POST, PATCH, PUT</param>
-    /// <returns>Task<T></returns>
-    public async Task<T> GetCustomRequestAsync<T>(Uri requestUri, HttpMethod httpMethod) {
-        // Get an AuthenticationProvider
-        IAuthenticationProvider authenticationProvider = GetAuthenticationProvider();
-        HttpClient httpClient = GraphClientFactory.Create(authenticationProvider);

-        // Create the request
-        HttpRequestMessage httpRequestMessage = new HttpRequestMessage(httpMethod, requestUri);

-        // Send the request and get the response.
         HttpResponseMessage httpResponseMessage = await httpClient.SendAsync(httpRequestMessage);

         // Take a response payload from a successful request and deserialize it into a strong type.